JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-### Retrieving a single vertex by Id
+### Retrieving a Single Vertex by ID

-This query will be used for fetch a vertex by it's id.
+This query will be used for fetching a vertex and its properties by its ID.
+The
+query requires one of two parameters:

+- `id`: The ID as a string
+- `filters`: A set of filters that define the desired vertex.

+The example below contains all of the currently available filters.

+NOTE: Only one of the variables (`id` or `filters`) is required.
+Specifying both
+is allowed but somewhat redundant unless you want to assert that a vertex with
+the specified `id` exists *and* has specific entity properties.

 ```graphql
 query VertexQuery($id: String!, $filters: VertexFilters) {